I want to thank you for the information provided on your website. As a litigation lawyer, I have referred to this information more than once.

 Even if all the foregoing statutory requirements are met, the buyer may still cancel an executory contract for any reason within 14 days of signing.
 Prop.
 Code §5.074.

 Having offered a dire description of the legal risks, it is nonetheless true that lease-options may still be useful if the term is 180 days or less or if the property is paid for (which means that a lender’s consent will not be needed).
 Accordingly, an investor should not avoid utilizing a 180 day (or less) lease-option if it is appropriate under the circumstances – particularly if there is a fair possibility that the option could be exercised during that period.
 Also, if the parties decide in good faith to renew the option for another short option term, they should not hesitate to do so.
 In this context, we recommend using a 179 day option term just to avoid any issue about whether or not the statute has been violated, since it is never a good idea to cut matters too close when dealing with legal deadlines.

 A Month-to-Month Lease Combined with an Option

-What if the lease is stated to be "month-to-month?”
-If it includes an option to purchase, do the requirements (and penalties) of Sec.
-5.062 et seq. apply?
-The answer is yes, so long as the term of the option fails to be expressly limited to 180 days or less.
+What if the lease is “month-to-month?”
+If it includes an option to purchase, do the requirements and penalties of Property Code sections 5.062 et seq. apply?
+The answer is likely yes, so long as the term of the option fails to be expressly limited to 180 days or less.
 Since the lease can easily extend for longer than 180 days, the option can as well.
-This arrangement is therefore an executory contract.
+Accordingly, a court would most likely find this arrangement to be an executory contract.

 A Potential Solution: Stacking Short-Term Options